keybase/bot-sshca/README.md

 is not specified then keybaseca will accept messages in any channel of any team listed in the `TEAMS` environment variable.
 All communication happens via the Go chatbot library.

-Prior to sending a `SignatureRequest`, kssh sends a series of AckRequest messages.
-An AckRequest message is sent until kssh receives an Ack from keybaseca.
+Prior to sending a `SignatureRequest`, kssh sends a series of `AckRequest` messages.
+An `AckRequest` message is sent until kssh receives an `Ack` from keybaseca.
 This is done in order to ensure that kssh has correctly connected to the chat channel and that the bot is responding to messages.
-In order to ensure that kssh is receiving an Ack in response to the AckRequests that it sent, the AckRequest includes the username of the user using kssh.
-Afterwards, a SignatureRequest packet is sent and keybaseca parses it and returns a signed key.
+Afterwards, a `SignatureRequest` packet is sent and keybaseca parses it and returns a signed key.
 Note that only public keys and signatures are sent over Keybase chat and private keys never leave the devices they were generated on.

 #### SSH Operations